Page content relevant to:

 In response to the findings of the President’s Taskforce on Mental Health and Wellness and the President’s Taskforce for Combating Sexual Violence and Supporting Our Students, the OVPR is encouraging submission of proposals that advance innovative research and scholarship in the areas of institutional priority addressed by each task force.

-Accordingly, for the FY23 and FY24 REP cycles (deadlines 12/15/22 and 12/15/23), the OVPR invites and welcomes REP proposals addressing mental health and wellness in adolescents and young adults or addressing sexual violence on college or university campuses.
+Accordingly, for the FY24 REP cycle (deadlines 12/15/23), the OVPR invites and welcomes REP proposals addressing mental health and wellness in adolescents and young adults or addressing sexual violence on college or university campuses.
 Specific guidelines for these priority areas follow below:

 • Include “REP Priority Area:” to begin the proposal title